Chop the figs and walnuts, put them in a bowl with the orange juice, cover and set them aside to soak.

 Knead the dough in the bowl, or on a work surface, for 100 presses.

-Cover the dough with oiled cling film and leave it in a warm place for the dough to double in size, which will take about an hour.
+Cover the dough with a large upturned mixing bowl and leave it in a warm place for the dough to double in size, which will take about an hour.

 Knead the dough for another 100 presses.

 Add the prepared figs and walnuts, kneading until they are combined.

 Shape the dough, pushing exposed figs and walnuts back into the dough, and put it onto the prepared tin.

 Invert a mixing bowl over the tin and leave it to rise in a warm place for 40 minutes.

 Remove the inverted bowl and bake for 35-40 minutes.
 You will know it’s done when the bottom sounds hollow when tapped.

 1kg/2lb bread tin and 2 x large mixing bowls